James-Kelley-Galvanize/react-side-by-side-cats/README.md

 # REACT CLASSICAL vs. REACT-HOOKS SIDE-BY-SIDE STARTER

-## Instructions
+## Instructions:

 This app is designed to display _TWO_ React apps side-by-side.
 These two apps share a CSS file, called `Shared_Styles.css`.

-You've been given two applications that are, from the user's perspective, identical when they render on the page.
+You've been given two applications that are, from the user's perspective, identical as they render on the page.
 However, under the hood, they're a bit different!

 You've been provided with the code for a Classical React application (whose code you'll find in the `ClassAppSrc` folder), and the scaffolding to implement identical functionality using React Hooks (whose code files you'll find in the `HooksAppSrc` folder).